A Projective Algebra for Ansatz: Resolving Wigner's Puzzle and the Existence of External Realms: Formalism

 In this section, the tools introduced in the preceding section will be used to define more general relationships between objects.
 In addition, a generalised object notation will be defined, and the nature of the real-world objects $w$ will be clarified.

-\subsubsection{Ans\"{a}tze}
+\subsubsection{\textit{Ans\"{a}tze}}

-An Ansatz is formed by adding a structure, or additional layer of abstraction, and imposing it on what one considers `the real world'.
-Cast in the new framework, this is simply the successive application of an abstraction and a projection operator upon some object
+An \textit{Ansatz} is formed by adding a structure, or additional layer of abstraction, and imposing it on what one considers `the real world'.
+Cast in the new framework, this is simply the successive application of an abstraction and a projection operator upon some object:

-As a consequence of the labelling principle in Eq.~(\ref{eq:lp}), the Ansatz of an object, $w$, and what is meant by the real-world object corresponding to $w$, cannot be related directly, recalling that $\varphi:\PP\circ\A(w)\rightarrow\PP(w)$ does not exist.
-This simply means that there is no way of generating the label of an object directly from the object itself; it is a free choice.
-The Ansatz is akin to the statement: `let this new label (with possible additional information) be linked to the real object'.
-The notion of Ansatz, particularly the special examples considered in Sec.~\ref{subsect:ext}, will be useful in understanding the formal structure of existence as it pertains to real-world objects.
+As a consequence of the labelling principle of Eq.~(\ref{eq:lp}), the \textit{Ansatz} $\Z$ of an object $w$, and what is meant by the real-world object corresponding to $w$, cannot be related using a literal map, recalling that $\varphi:\PP\circ\A(w)\rightarrow\PP(w)$ does not exist in general.
+This simply means that there is no formulated procedure for generating the label of an object directly from the object itself - it is a free choice.
+The \textit{Ansatz} is akin to the statement: `suppose this new label (with possible additional information) to be linked to the real object'.
+The notion of \textit{Ansatz}, particularly the special examples considered in Sec.~\ref{subsect:ext}, will be useful in understanding the formal structure of existence as it pertains to real-world objects.